Blendify/blender-manual/blender_docs/manual/render/blender_render/textures/types/volume/voxel_data.rst

 Various input data source types are available (such as smoke voxel data, or external files), as well as various interpolation methods.

-The voxels are stored in a flat ZYX grid of floats.
-Functions for sampling this based on location within the (0,1) bounds are available in:

-- source/blender/blenlib/intern/voxel.c

-The default voxel data source, Smoke, is used for rendering Blender's internal smoke simulations.
+The default voxel data source, Smoke, is used for rendering smoke simulations.
 Other sources include binary raw formats, and Image Sequence, which can be used to stack a sequence of images into a 3D representation, which is a common format for medical volume data such as CT scans.